Tuesday, February 18, 2025

 International Plain Language Federation

 I’m also a member of Editors Canada.
 As well as volunteering with the Ottawa-Gatineau branch, I was the director of communications on the national executive council.
 I was also the April 2020 Volunteer of the Month.
-I follow Editors Canada’s Definitions of Editorial Skills and Professional Editorial Standards.
+As a professional editor, I follow Editors Canada’s Definitions of Editorial Skills and the updated 2024 Professional Editorial Standards.

 As a Language Portal of Canada Ambassador, I help promote trusted and high-quality language resources, as well as provide readers with access to official languages resources.
 As a volunteer, I promote the portal’s tools and services to the people in my networks.
 I have even written a post for the Our Languages blog.